The Frozen Dead: Reception

-Reviews of The Frozen Dead at the time it was released were mixed, at best.
-According to BoxOffice magazine, the film was rated as 'fair' by The New York Daily News and Parents' Magazine, and 'good' by The Hollywood Reporter, Film Daily, Variety and BoxOffice itself.
-In fact, BoxOffice's favourable review of the film called it part of the 'more realistic school of science-fiction', with 'low key suspense and life-like effects'.
+According to BoxOffice magazine, the film was rated as "fair" by The New York Daily News and Parents' Magazine, and 'good' by The Hollywood Reporter, Film Daily, Variety and BoxOffice itself.
+BoxOffice's favourable review of the film called it part of the 'more realistic school of science-fiction', with 'low key suspense and life-like effects'.
 The anonymous reviewer went on to write that 'Leder's direction is first-rate; his writing sensible and true to the situation.
-As a result ...
-[Dana] Andrews gives one of his best performances ....
-The rest of the unfamiliar cast is fine, too'.
+As a result...[Dana] Andrews gives one of his best performances...The rest of the unfamiliar cast is fine, too'.

-British critic John Hamilton's look at contemporary reviews notes that the Motion Picture Examiner was of the opinion that the film has 'Some moments of horror and some intrigue but the thin and far-fetched plot is drawn out to a length that makes it unwieldy', whilst The New York Times said of the double bill of The Frozen Dead and It!, 'As horror exercises, they are horrible bores'.
+British critic John Hamilton's look at contemporary reviews notes that the Motion Picture Examiner was of the opinion that the film has 'Some moments of horror and some intrigue but the thin and far-fetched plot is drawn out to a length that makes it unwieldy', and The New York Times wrote of the double bill of The Frozen Dead and It!, 'As horror exercises, they are horrible bores'.

 American film critic Bob Herzberg, in The Third Reich on Screen, 1929-2015, quotes additional contemporary reviews which are in the same vein.
 He writes that John Mahoney of The Hollywood Reporter called the film 'A murky and dank return to the caverns of the Mad Scientist' with 'sufficient gore' for 'the less discriminating multitudes'.

 Mandel Herbstman of Film Daily pointed out that 'The excitement at times is high, but so is the credibility gap'.
 Nonetheless, the movie 'proceeds along formula lines that should create response among the patrons'.
-And the anonymous reviewer in Variety said, 'In the end, the head cries "Bury me, bury me".
+The anonymous reviewer in Variety wrote 'In the end, the head cries "Bury me, bury me".
 Hopefully, this will be the box office response to this project of producer-writer-director' Leder.